MiguelHigueraDev/dorg/README.md

 # dorg (Directory Organizer)

-dorg is a small CLI tool that allows you to quickly organize files in a folder, creating folders and moving them so they are sorted by their creation date.
+dorg is a small CLI tool that allows you to quickly organize files in a folder, creating folders and moving files so they are sorted by their creation date.

 I created it because I wanted to easily sort my Windows screenshots folder by month.